 “We are shown how to fashion masks of ennui and jaded irony at a young age where the face is fictive enough to assume the shape of whatever it wears.
 And then it’s stuck there, the weary cynicism that saves us from gooey sentiment and unsophisticated naïveté.
 Sentiment equals naïveté on this continent (at least since the Reconfiguration).”

-Simon Bowie is a culture writer, open-source systems developer, critical librarianship advocate, and podcaster.
+Simon Bowie is a culture writer, film critic, open-source systems developer, critical librarianship advocate, and podcaster.

-I write regularly on the subjects of cinema, librarianship, and digital culture.
-My writing has appeared in TAKE ONE, The Guardian, specialist library publications, and various other publications.
+I write regularly on the subjects of cinema, video games, digital culture, and librarianship.
+My film reviews and other writing have appeared in TAKE ONE, The Guardian, specialist library publications, and various other publications.

 With my partner, I am the co-host of the popular comedy podcast, You Are Being Unreasonable, in which we examine the strange culture of Mumsnet’s Am I Being Unreasonable forum.